Foreign Pollution Fee Act: Design Elements, Options, and Policy Decisions

 Any potential increase in the price of primary products resulting from a BAM can be expected to result in an increase in the price of domestic manufactured goods using those primary products as inputs.
 Without further consideration in the policy design, import fees on primary products can reduce the international competitiveness of such manufactured goods.
 As a result, BAMs often are designed with provisions that apply import fees to these manufactured goods as well to ensure competitiveness.

-The FPFA levies fees on covered primary goods/products as well as two categories of “finished goods” (manufactured products) and identifies several large categories of covered products including aluminum, biofuels, cement, crude oil, glass, hydrogen, methanol, ammonia, iron and steel, lithium-ion batteries, several classes of critical minerals, natural gas, petrochemicals, plastics, pulp and paper products, refined petroleum products, solar cells and panels, and wind turbines.
-The FPFA then defines the covered products that are subject to the imposed fees within each large category using the six-digit code of the Harmonized Tariff Schedule of the United States.
+The FPFA levies fees on covered primary goods/products as well as two categories of “finished goods” (manufactured products).
+It identifies several large categories of covered products including aluminum, cement, glass, hydrogen, fertilizer, iron and steel, lithium-ion batteries, and solar cells and panels.
+The FPFA then defines the covered products that are subject to the imposed fees within each large category using the four, six, eight, or ten-digit code of the Harmonized Tariff Schedule of the United States.
 Depending upon the category, a substantial number of products will be subject to fees.

 2. Fees

-A goal of the FPFA is to significantly reduce GHGs embodied in imported products over a 12-year period and then to continue the reduction of imported embodied GHGs over the years to follow.
-This goal leads the FPFA to have a very different fee structure than the EU CBAM and the CCA discussed in our earlier report.
+A goal of the original FPFA was to significantly reduce GHGs embodied in imported products over a 12-year period and then to continue the reduction of imported embodied GHGs over the years to follow.
+This goal led the original FPFA to have a very different fee structure than the EU CBAM and the CCA, as discussed in our earlier report.
+The revised FPFA simplifies the fee structure to something akin to “carbon tariffs.”
+Country-specific ad valorem fees (called a “variable charge”) are calculated and imposed for each covered product according to the average GHG intensity of a product in the foreign country relative to the United States.
+The greater the GHG intensity difference, the greater the fee.
+An implication of this approach is that the fee level will differ depending on the product group and the country of origin of the imported goods.

 3. Definition of GHG Intensity

-The FPFA places the burden of calculating the baseline pollution intensity and the pollution intensity of imported covered products on the Secretary of Energy.
+The FPFA places the burden of calculating the pollution intensity of imported covered products on the Secretary of the Treasury.
 The legislation states,

-The conclusion one draws from this text is the instructions to the Secretary of Energy are to treat the determination of domestic pollution intensities and those of imported goods in a similar fashion.
-The FPFA provides the Secretary of Energy with considerable flexibility in the determination of pollution intensity, which stands in contrast to the approach of the CCA that instead provides considerable specificity in its direction to the US Secretary of Treasury with respect to the determination of GHG intensity.
+The conclusion one draws from this text is the instructions to the Secretary are to treat the determination of domestic pollution intensities and those of imported goods in a similar fashion.
+The FPFA provides the Secretary with some flexibility in the determination of pollution intensity, stipulating which processes to follow and which data sources can be used.
+In addition, the treatment of recycled materials and captured CO₂ (i.e., the use of carbon capture and storage by industrial facilities Is regulated, in both cases allowing the reported GHG Intensities to be lowered through their use.

 4. Baselines

 As discussed in our previous report, a baseline is a product-level GHG intensity against which the GHG intensity of an imported product will be compared for the purposes of assessing border fees.
-When used, baselines can define an exempt level of emissions before BAM charges accrue, or to define categories of GHG intensities for the purposes of assigning BAM fees.
+When used as part of a BAM, a baseline can define an exempt level of emissions before BAM charges accrue, or to define categories of GHG intensities for the purposes of assigning BAM fees.

 The FPFA specifies a benchmark based on the facility-level pollution intensity of domestic producers of a particular covered product.
 Differences between the pollution intensity of an imported covered product and the baseline intensity are used to assign covered products to different categories.
-These categories carry with them different ad valorem fees to be charged to importers to achieve the goal of reducing US importation of embodied GHGs.
-Unlike the CCA that specifies within the legislation a schedule used to reduce the benchmark over time to achieve decarbonization goals, the FPFA benchmark changes only when periodically recomputed by the Secretary of Energy to incorporate updated data reflecting the pollution intensities of domestic producers at that time.
+These categories carry with them different ad valorem fees to be charged to importers to achieve the goal of leveling the playing field between US producers and producers from countries with greater GHG intensities than the United States.
+Unlike the CCA that specifies within the legislation a schedule used to reduce the benchmark over time to achieve decarbonization goals, the FPFA benchmark changes only when periodically recomputed by the Secretary to incorporate updated data reflecting the pollution intensities of domestic producers at that time.

 5. Information Resources and Methods

-The FPFA assigns the Secretary of Energy the responsibility of developing estimates of baseline pollution intensity of covered products and the pollution intensity of covered products from any country of origin.
+The FPFA assigns to the Secretary the responsibility of developing estimates of baseline pollution intensity of covered products and the pollution intensity of covered products from any country of origin.
+In doing so, the Secretary will consult with a newly formed Advisory Committee.
+This committee will comprise members from covered industries, national labs, and scientific experts in GHG accounting.
 The Secretary may base estimates of pollution intensity on economic, statistical, or engineering models; pollution data from facilities and a wide range of monitoring tools; voluntarily reported data; information on technology performance; and information that may be specific to a particular covered product.
-The FPFA directs the Secretary of Energy to evaluate pollution intensities for imported covered products using calculations based on the same process used to establish the pollution intensity for domestic production of the same covered product (i.e. the baseline pollution intensity).
+The committee will support the estimations of GHG intensities with verification of data, also in cases where data is provided by foreign countries.
+The FPFA states that all methodologies for GHG intensity estimations should be made public, something that can aid interoperability with other (trade) policies based on carbon accounting.
+The methods for establishing pollution intensities for imported covered products should be the same process used to establish the pollution intensity for domestic production of the same covered product (i.e., the baseline pollution intensity).
+The GHG intensity should be expressed in terms of “production-weight averaged pollution intensity.”
+This refers to the physical quantities of products, not the value of these products.

 In general, the calculation of pollution intensities of imported and domestic covered products poses a significant technical challenge in the imposition of a BAM.
-The FPFA puts the responsibility for calculating these pollution intensities on the Secretary of Energy without imposing further reporting requirements on other entities to supply data to support the calculations.
+The FPFA puts the responsibility for calculating these pollution intensities upon the executive branch of government while imposing further traceability requirements on covered entities (i.e., importers) to supply data to support the calculations.
+The exact requirements for covered entities will depend on a final rule issued by the Secretary after the legislation enters into force.
 In contrast, the CCA imposes GHG intensity reporting requirements on domestic manufacturers to support its assessment of domestic carbon intensities.
-Domestic manufacturers must report information to the Secretary of Treasury and the Administrator of the US Environmental Protection Agency on eligible facility emissions, product production, and other relevant information needed for the Secretary of Energy to calculate the GHG intensity at the level of the eligible facility.
-Under the CCA, the Secretary is also responsible for the calculation of GHG intensities for all covered primary commodities imported into the United States.
+Domestic manufacturers must report information to the Secretary of the Treasury and the Administrator of the US Environmental Protection Agency on eligible facility emissions, product production, and other relevant information needed for the Secretary of Energy to calculate the GHG intensity at the level of the eligible facility.

 6. Domestic Emissions Reduction Strategies